the pw

 TRANSITORY PERMANENCE was a group exhibition highlighting artists at Brown and RISD.
 Through multimedia and interactive works, the show attempted to uncover the true nature of how relationships come to be and their lasting marks on the individual.

-DO YOU FEEL ANGER? by Mara Nelson-Greenberg Do You Feel Anger? follows Sofia, a young professional recently hired as an empathy coach at a debt collection agency — who, clearly, has her work cut out for her.
+DO YOU FEEL ANGER? by Mara Nelson-Greenberg Directed by Josephine Miller '24 *** Do You Feel Anger? follows Sofia, a young professional recently hired as an empathy coach at a debt collection agency — who, clearly, has her work cut out for her.
 The employees can barely identify what an emotion is, much less practice deep, radical compassion for others.
 And while they painstakingly stumble towards enlightenment, someone keeps mugging Eva in the kitchen.
-DYFA? is an outrageous comedy about the absurdity—and the danger—of a world where some people’s feelings matter more than others’.
-Directed by Josephine Miller '24 Assistant Directed by Navaiya Williams '25 Stage Managed by Lia Ortner ‘25 Featuring: John Coady '23 Lily Lustig '23 Will Malloy '25 Katie Serra '23 Kabir Narayanan '24 Isabelle Centola '24 Elijah Parsons '24 Lighting design: Lizzy Steeves '25 Set Design: Blue Williger RISD '22 Costume Design: Dikshita Khullar '22 Poster Design: Michelle Ding '25 Production Management: Indira Abzalova '25 Executive Produced by Robert Bush '23, Jessa Mellea '23, and Lulu Cavicchi '25
+DYFA? is an outrageous comedy about the absurdity—and the danger—of a world where some people’s feelings matter more than others’. *** Featuring: John Coady '23 Lily Lustig '23 Will Malloy '25 Katie Serra '23 Kabir Narayanan '24 Isabelle Centola '24 Elijah Parsons '24 Production Team: Assistant Directed by Navaiya Williams '25 Stage Managed by Lia Ortner ‘25 Lighting Design by Lizzy Steeves '25 Set Design by Blue Williger RISD '22 Costume Design by Dikshita Khullar '22 Poster Design by Michelle Ding '25 Production Managed by Indira Abzalova '25 Executive Produced by Robert Bush '23, Jessa Mellea '23, and Lulu Cavicchi '25 DYFA was PW's last Commencement Slot show before retiring the slot in 2022.

 2020 / 2021 season